 It is hard to believe, but the world's largest equine animals are actually not horses, but zebras.
 Grévy's zebras belong to the order of the Perissodactyla and are especially popular because of their distinctive black and white striping of their fur in addition to their long ears.
 There are three types of zebra: the Grévy's zebra, whose home is the semi-deserts of East African, the plains zebra and the mountain zebra, native to Namibia and South Africa.

-Eastern Africa: Kenya and Ethiopia
+Eastern Africa: Ethiopia and northern Kenya

 approx. 2000 to 2500 in the wild